origamitower/purr/design/idea/0000-modules.md

 Each module gets its own search space, which may only be a subset of the search space available for the module that linked it.
 At the top level, in the application configuration, it's possible to define unrestricted sets of modules and give them a name.
 These uniquely-identified search spaces may then be assigned to specific modules within the application.

-Search spaces play the primary role of capabilities in Origami, and follow the principle of least authority.
+Search spaces play the primary role of capabilities in Purr, and follow the principle of least authority.
 Modules have _exactly_ the rights you give them, and they cannot amplify those rights, or grant more rights to their dependencies.
 This way, if one does not provide a File System module to a module A, and this module depends on B that uses the File System, then B simply will fail to be linked before executing the program, as A does not have sufficient rights to use it.

 By default, there's one search space for the application, and the entry point of the application can see all of the modules in this space.
 From there, every module linked from the entry point has access to _at most_ those modules, but nothing else.
 Any module may specify a restricted search space when linking a dependency.
 For example, to sandbox a module, and revoke its possibilities of using the network, file system, or other IO effects: